fraenky8/tables-to-go/README.md

 Print usage with `-?` or `-help`

 ```
-go run main.go -help
+go run tablestogo.go -help
     -?    shows help and usage
     -d string
           database name (default "postgres")
     -format string
           camelCase (c) or original (o) (default "c")
     -h string
           host of database (default "127.0.0.1")
     -help
           shows help and usage
     -of string
           output file path (default "./output")
     -p string
           password of user
     -pn string
           package name (default "dto")
     -port string
           port of database host, if not specified, it will be the default ports for the supported databases
     -pre string
           prefix for file- and struct names
     -s string
           schema name (default "public")
+    -st
+          generate struct for use in Masterminds/structable (https://github.com/Masterminds/structable)
+    -sto
+          generate struct ONLY for use in Masterminds/structable (https://github.com/Masterminds/structable)
+    -str
+          generate a structable.Recorder (requires -st or -sto flag)
     -suf string
           suffix for file- and struct names
     -t string
           type of database to use, currently supported: [pg mysql] (default "pg")
     -u string
           user to connect to the database (default "postgres")
     -v    verbose output
 ```

 ## Contributing